ai-cfia/fertiscan-datastore/README.md

-# repo-template
+# FertiScan database

-This repository is a template that can be used to create new projects.
+This repository is for the database of FertiScan